German Rummy: Melds

-Figures may be built with the aid of Jokers.
+Melds may be built with the aid of Jokers.
 Jokers are wild cards which may be used to represent any other card; for example ♣B–♣D–J–♣A or ♠6–♥6–J.

-A figure may not be built with just one natural card and two Jokers; in a run of at least four cards, however, two Jokers may follow one another so, for example ♠3–J–J–♠6 is an allowed combination.
+A meld may not be built with just one natural card and two Jokers; in a run of at least four cards, however, two Jokers may follow one another so, for example ♠3–J–J–♠6 is an allowed combination.

 Card values

 The card values are as follows: